athowes/pathfinder/README.md

 # Pathfinder

-A discussion of the Pathfinder method for Bayesian inference for a short-term forecasting lab meeting at [CDC CFA](https://www.cdc.gov/forecast-outbreak-analytics/index.html).
+Discussion of the Pathfinder method for Bayesian inference for a  [CDC CFA](https://www.cdc.gov/forecast-outbreak-analytics/index.html) short-term forecasting lab meeting.

 ## Resources